lindseysim/interaction-handler/README.md

-# Interaction Handler #
+# Interaction Handler

-Lawrence Sim © 2019
+Lawrence Sim © 2022

 ----------

-### The problem ###
+### The problem

 In a highly interactive application, there soon becomes many interaction types defined.
-Some of these interactions are instantaneous (e.g. a simple button press), but some of which are persistent until an action ends it (e.g. drawing or editing something).
-Interactions can have complex processes on starting/ending (such as saving the edits).
+Some of these interactions are instantaneous -- such as a simple button press -- but some of which are persistent until an action ends it -- such as drawing or editing something.
+Interactions can further have complex processes on starting/ending (such as saving the edits when finished).
 This is complicated by the fact that the user may try to start another interaction while one is currently ongoing.
 The current interaction must be ended, but is it ended gracefully or interrupted?
 Does it first have a prompt asking the user if they're sure to cancel said interaction?
 Suddenly, you're writing boilerplate for making sure every interaction interrupts the other correctly and event listeners start to become convoluted.

-### The idea ###
+### The idea

-"Interaction" itself becomes a state, which **Interaction Handler** manages.
+The current active interaction becomes a state, which `InteractionHandler` manages.
 Aside from ability to handle listeners on an OpenLayers map instance (optional), it does not actually process the interactions themselves, it only manages them.
 However all interactions must be started and ended through the handler.

-### Interaction lifecycle ###
+### Interaction lifecycle

 At the simplest, an interaction starts and eventually ends.
 The interaction may be instantaneous, in which it runs a process and ends immediately when said process is finished.
 Or an interaction may be persistent and is active until another action ends it.